 The underrepresentation of women in senior roles is a significant contributor to the gender pay gap.
 Strategies to address this include:

 Work-life balance policies play a critical role in promoting gender equality.
-Flexible working arrangements like shared parental leave and return-to-work programmes for caregivers can help ensure that career breaks do not hinder progression.
+Flexible working arrangements like shared parental leave and return-to-work programmes for caregivers can help ensure career breaks do not hinder progression.

 Unconscious bias training and gender equality workshops empower employees and leaders to recognise and challenge biases.
 Raising awareness ensures that gender equality remains a priority throughout the organisation.